-Procedures, detailing how to create, verify, package, transmit, and store the CA archive information, shallmust be published in the CPS.
+Procedures, detailing how to create, verify, package, transmit, and store the CA archive information, must be included in the CPS.

 5.6.
-KEY CHANGEOVER
+Key Changeover

-To minimize risk from compromise Each CA's signing key must have a validity period as described in Section 6.3.2.
+Each CA's signing key must have a validity period as described in Section 6.3.2.

-Prior to the end of a CA's private-signing-key, that key may validity period, a new CA must be changed often.established or a re-key on the existing CA must be performed.
+Prior to the end of a CA's signing key validity period, a new CA must be established or a re-key on the existing CA must be performed.
 This is referred to as key changeover.
-From that time on, only the new key willmust be used to sign CA and Subscriber certificates.
+From that time on, only the new key must be used to sign CA and Subscriber certificates.
 The old private key may continue to be used to sign CRLs and OCSP responder certificates.
 If the old private key is used to sign OCSP responder certificates or CRLs that cover certificates signed with that key, the old key must be retained and protected.

-After a CA performs a Key Changeover, the CA may continue to issue CRLs with the old key until all certificates signed with that the old key have expired.
-As an alternative, after all certificates signed with that old key have or been revoked, the CA may issue a final long-term CRL using the old key, with a nextUpdate time past the validity period of all issued certificates.
-This final CRL shallmust be available for all relying parties until the validity period of all issued certificates has pastpassed.
+After all certificates signed with the old key have expired or been revoked, the CA may issue a final long-term CRL using the old key, with a nextUpdate time past the validity period of all issued certificates.
+This final CRL must be available for all relying parties until the validity period of all issued certificates has passed.
 Once the last CRL has been issued, the old private signing key of the CA may be destroyed.